 Four Ways to Reduce Long-Term Costs

-When you install a new furnace, you have the opportunity to maximize efficiency across its entire life span.
+When you install a new furnace, you have the chance to maximize efficiency across its entire life span.
 We’d like to share a few tips for getting the most from your new gas furnace.

 - Regularly Clean or Replace the Filter: A furnace’s air filter should be cleaned or replaced according to the manufacturer.
-This keeps dirt and grime from affecting delicate components and improves the furnace’s overall health.
+This keeps dirt and grime away from delicate components and improves the furnace’s overall health.

 - Keep the Furnace and Ductwork Clear: The space around the furnace itself as well as nearby duct openings should be kept clear.
-Periodic cleaning will help keep foreign objects and debris from reaching the inside your HVAC system.
+Periodic cleaning will help prevent foreign objects and debris from reaching the inside your HVAC system.

 Choose Aggressive Mechanical Technicians for Installation